rtzaudio/DRC1200_TivaTM4C123AE6PM/README.md

 to perform the basic transport functions.
 The DRC-1200 is a remote wired controller that uses RS-422 and the communications interface to the machine.

-### Known Issues

-If you discover any bugs, feel free to create an issue on GitHub fork and send us a pull request.

 ## Authors

 * Bob Starr (https://github.com/rtzaudio)

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 ## License